 Are you driven to take one step further?

 You may be admitted to the University Honors Program on the basis of academic ability, with a minimum grade point average (GPA) of 3.5.
 It is recommended that you have at least three semesters remaining before graduation when you enter the honors program, and the Department of Sociology requires honors participation beginning early in your junior year.
-Check with the honors advisor for sociology for more details.
-For more information about graduating with Latin honors, visit the University Honors Program.
+Check with the Coordinator for Undergraduate Advising for sociology for more details.
+For more information about graduating with Latin Honors, visit the University Honors Program.

 Proseminar Oral Defense